-The opinions expressed in this presentation are intended for informational purposes only, and are not formal opinions of, nor binding on, the Board of Governors of the Federal Reserve System or any other agency.
+opinions expressed in this presentation are intended for information uses only, and are not formal opinions of, nor binding on, the Boars

 Compliance Assistance Sandbox (CAS) Policy

 - Under the CAS policy, the Bureau will work with companies that are testing new financial products and services while sharing data with the Bureau.

 - The CAS policy facilitates compliance and enables testing of a financial product or service where there is regulatory uncertainty arising under:

 - Truth in Lending Act,

 - Equal Credit Opportunity Act, and

 - Electronic Fund Transfer Act.